 The School of Graduate Studies welcomes international applicants to join our dynamic learning community.
 Below are a listing of requirements that international students must submit to the Office of Graduate Admissions.

 - In lieu of foreign transcripts, a course-by-course international credential evaluation with GPA is required for applicants educated in a country outside of the United States, regardless of the language of instruction.
 The credential evaluation will translate the student’s academic credentials into English and convert their grades and GPA into the traditional United States grading scale.
 If your institution is accredited through a U.S. regional accrediting body, an international credential evaluation is not required.
 In order to be eligible for admission, your foreign degree must be the equivalent of a 4-year U.S. bachelor’s degree from a college or university of recognized standing.

 - International credential evaluation reports must be submitted to Graduate Admissions directly from the agency by the appropriate deadline in order to complete their application.
-This process may take several months to process, and it is recommended to begin this process no later than 6-8 weeks before the deadline for which they plan to apply.
+The evaluation process may take several months to complete, and it is recommended to begin this process no later than 6-8 weeks before the deadline.
 Failure to do so may result in a late review of the application or denial of admission due to insufficient academic records.

 Below are the agencies most utilized by our applicants: